O Antiphons

-The O Antiphons (also known as the Great Advent Antiphons or Great Os) are Magnificat antiphons used at Vespers on the last seven days of Advent in Western Christian traditions.
+The O Antiphons (also known as the Great Advent Antiphons or Great Os) are antiphons used at Vespers during the Magnificat on the last seven days of Advent in Western Christian traditions.
 They likely date to sixth-century Italy, when Boethius refers to the text in The Consolation of Philosophy.
 They subsequently became one of the key musical features of the days leading up to Christmas.

-The texts are best known in the English-speaking world in their paraphrased form in the hymn "O Come, O Come, Emmanuel".
+In the English-speaking world they are best known in their amalgamated form as the hymn "O Come, O Come, Emmanuel".

 Sequence

 Each text, in the original Latin, begins with the vocative particle "O".
 Each antiphon is a title of Christ, one of his attributes mentioned in Scripture.
 They are: